 7.6 Student evaluations of teaching faculty in the standard peer review mode will be completed in one class section.
 Student evaluations of teaching faculty in the tenure-track mode and expanded peer review mode will be completed for the two class sections (two class sections per semester for contract faculty) mutually agreed to by the faculty member and the peer review committee.
 Student evaluations for DE/Hybrid courses will be made available to students via an anonymous on-line survey link administered by the Assistant Superintendent/Vice President Instruction Office.
 Evaluations for non-teaching faculty will be based on the appropriate evaluation form.

-7.6.1 Student evaluations will be administered according to Appendix G. For face-to-face courses, they may not be administered during a 50-minute peer review visitation period but may be administered before or after a 50-minute period, if the class period is scheduled for more than 60 minutes.
+7.6.1 Student evaluations will be administered according to the timelines established in Appendix G-1 through G-6.
+For face-to-face courses, they may not be administered during a 50-minute peer review visitation period but may be administered before or after a 50-minute period, if the class period is scheduled for more than 60 minutes.
 For DE/Hybrid courses, the date of the release of the survey link will be agreed upon between the Instructor being evaluated and the evaluators and will be available for two (2) weeks.

 7.7 The post-evaluation conference shall communicate the peer review committee’s assessment and evaluation of the faculty member who is being evaluated.
 The faculty member who is being evaluated shall be provided a copy of the peer review committee’s written evaluation.